-Sneaker and streetwear retailer SNIPES selects Nedap iD Cloud for multi-brand RFID project
+Sneaker and Streetwear Retailer SNIPES Selects Nedap iD Cloud for Multi-Brand RFID Project

-GROENLO, THE NETHERLANDS, November 8, 2022 /EINPresswire.com/ -- Nedap, the global leader in RFID solutions, announces its partnership with SNIPES, one of the most relevant and global acting sneaker and streetwear retailers.
+/EIN News/ -- GROENLO, The Netherlands, Nov.
+08, 2022 (GLOBE NEWSWIRE) -- Nedap (AMS:NEDAP), the global leader in RFID solutions, announces its partnership with SNIPES, one of the most relevant and global acting sneaker and streetwear retailers.

 Stocking global brands such as Nike and leading own brands such as Karl Kani, SNIPES' partnership with Nedap began in Germany earlier this year.
 All German stores, equivalent to nearly half of all SNIPES stores in Europe, will deploy iD Cloud before the end of 2022.
 The rest of the European stores will be added to the project before mid-2023.